Request Request Appointment Forms Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Smile with red circle of tooth in need of extraction

 We will only recommend a tooth extraction after we have exhausted all other restorative options.
-A tooth typically needs to be removed if most of the enamel has been worn away by decay or trauma has broken the enamel to the point that it cannot be trusted to support a restoration.
+A tooth typically needs to be removed if most of the enamel has been worn away by decay or trauma has broken the structure to the point that it cannot be trusted to support a restoration.
 Before your extraction, we’ll help you put together a plan to replace the tooth so you can regain your complete smile as soon as possible.

 Learn About Tooth Extractions